-At the end of last year, I wrote about Service, an app that monitors your upcoming flight reservations and rebooks you automatically if the rate drops before you check in.
-Well, Service does the same for hotel reservations.
+At the end of last year, I wrote about Service, an app that monitors your upcoming flight reservations to get you compensation for delays and cancellations.
+Well, Service also offers a different sort of assistance—but just as helpful—for people making hotel reservations.
 When you book a hotel and are signed up for Service (see below), you’ll be automatically rebooked if the room you’ve booked becomes available at a lower rate.
 The following hotel brands are currently supported: Best Western, Carlson Rezidor (Radisson & Park Plaza), Choice Hotels, Hilton, Hyatt, IHG, Marriott, Starwood, and Wyndham.

 Service offers two types of plans: